Languages

-Interventions to foster changes in behaviors and social norms—referred to as Social and Behavior Change (SBC) interventions—are an important aspect of efforts to reduce malnutrition around the world.
-This course aims to demystify SBC design as well as share useful SBC-related resources.
+Programming that aims to facilitate changes in behaviors and social norms—referred to as Social and Behavior Change (SBC) — is an important part of efforts to reduce malnutrition around the world.
+This course aims to demystify nutrition SBC design as well as share useful SBC-related resources.

-Anyone who works with people can improve their work by incorporating SBC.
+Anyone who works with people in any system or sector can improve their work by building a strong foundation in SBC.
 Nutrition is no exception!

 Note: We suggest you first complete Nutrition: An Introduction, as this course builds on concepts introduced in that course.